 3 helpful hints for avoiding the Zika virus

 Because our fertility center team knows that health issues like the Zika virus can affect our patients, we offer these tips to minimize any risks:

 - While actively trying to conceive, do not visit areas with confirmed Zika cases including countries in South America, the Caribbean and Mexico.
 South Florida was added to the list of areas with local mosquito-borne Zika virus transmission so avoid travel to the Miami area as well. http://www.cdc.gov/zika/geo/active-countries.html

 - Prevent exposure to the Zika virus and protect against mosquito bites by using insect repellent, covering exposed skin and sleeping indoors.

 - Limit your partner’s risk of exposure to infection because the Zika virus can be spread through sexual activity with an infected partner.
-If your partner has travelled to an area with known Zika transmission, use a condom during intercourse.
+If your partner has traveled to an area with known Zika transmission use a condom during intercourse.
 Consider freezing sperm prior to travel to these places.

 Trust the expertise of our fertility center expert

 Trying to conceive and dealing with infertility can create stress for our patients.
 The anxiety about other potential health risks, such as Zika virus, can heighten your apprehension.
 Contact our Irving or Arlington fertility center locations if you have questions about the Zika virus or want to discuss any other concerns with Dr. Sy Q Le.